sympy/sympy/doc/README.rst

 Windows 10
 ----------

-Some dependencies like dvipng or docbook2x are not available for windows.
+Making your sphinx build successful on the Windows system is tricky because of some dependencies like dvipng or docbook2x not available.

-For Windows 10, however, the Windows Subsystem for Linux is available, and you can install Ubuntu shell on top of it after following up the tutorial below
+For Windows 10, however, the Windows Subsystem for Linux can be a possible workaround solution, and you can install Ubuntu shell on your Windows system after following up the tutorial below

 https://github.com/MicrosoftDocs/WSL/blob/live/WSL/install-win10.md